Adult Protective Services – Office of Aging and Disability Services (Department of Health and Human Services)

 Anyone can call APS for help or information.
-If you’re worried about a senior but aren’t sure that what you are seeing is abuse, it’s best to let APS know of your concerns.
+If you’re worried about an older person but aren’t sure that what you are seeing is abuse, it’s best to let APS know of your concerns.

 APS can provides and arrange for services to protect incapacitated and dependent adults (age 18 and over) in danger of abuse, neglect or exploitation.
 Visit the website for the Office of Aging and Disability Services to learn more.

 Office of Securities - (A part of the Department of Professional and Financial Regulation)

 Maine relay 711 (TTY, 24/7)

 The Office of Securities investigates and prosecutes violations of the securities laws.
 For more information, visit the website for the Maine Office of Securities.